General

 ISO/IEC TR 19759:2015 characterizes the boundaries of the software engineering discipline and provides topical access to the literature supporting that discipline.

-ISO/IEC/IEEE 42010:2011
+ISO/IEC/IEEE 42010:2022

-Systems and software engineering - Architecture description
+Software, systems and enterprise - Architecture description

-ISO/IEC/IEEE 23026:2015
+ISO/IEC/IEEE 23026:2023

-Systems and software engineering - Engineering and management of websites for systems, software, and services information
+Systems and software engineering - Engineering and management of websites for systems, software and services information